Last Updated on December 16, 2022 by Lori Geurin

 What Is the Keto Diet?

-A keto diet, or eating plan, is one where you eat a caloric ratio that is high in healthy fats, moderate in protein, and low in carbohydrates.
+A keto diet, or eating plan, is one where you eat a caloric ratio high in healthy fats, moderate in protein, and low in carbohydrates.

 This causes your body to get its energy from protein and fat, not carbs.
-This further depletes your body’s sugar stores which triggers a process called ketosis.
+This further depletes your body’s sugar stores, which triggers ketosis.

 Want to make keto easy?
 This simple keto diet plan may be just what you’re looking for.